 Overcoming prejudices

 In the summer of 1990, Quebecers witnessed a major breakdown in relations with Indigenous peoples: the infamous Oka Crisis.
-The media frenzy surrounding this incident contributed to the portrayal of Aboriginal peoples
+The media frenzy surrounding this incident contributed to the portrayal of in a negative light.
+Suddenly, they were no longer seen as oppressed, but rather labelled as “privileged” and “exploiters of the system”.

 But what’s the real story?